GoogleCloudPlatform/click-to-deploy/k8s/prometheus/README.md

     server and handles them accordingly to its configuration, specified in a ConfigMap.

-*   **Grafana StatefulSet** - provides a user interface for querying Prometheus about the metrics and visualizes the metrics in pre-configured dashboards.

 ### Configuration

 *   Prometheus server is deployed to a StatefulSet, and you can configure the